weaviate/weaviate-io/developers/weaviate/search/filters.md

 ## `ContainsAny` and `ContainsAll` with batch delete

-If you want to do a batch delete, see [Delete objects](../manage-data/delete.mdx#containsany--containsall). `ContainsAny` and `ContainsAll` have different behavior in batch deletion operations than they do in queries.
+If you want to do a batch delete, see [Delete objects](../manage-data/delete.mdx#use-containsany--containsall).

 ## Filter text on partial matches